 We will not receive any of the proceeds from such sales, but we will receive the proceeds from the exercise for cash of the Warrants.
-We believe the likelihood that Selling Securityholders will exercise their Warrants, and therefore the amount of cash proceeds we would receive, is dependent upon the trading price of our Common Stock, the last reported sales price for which was \$1.41 per share on February 8, 2023.
+We believe the likelihood that Selling Securityholders will exercise their Warrants, and therefore the amount of cash proceeds we would receive, is dependent upon the trading price of our Common Stock, the last reported sales price for which was \$0.84 per share on March 9, 2023.
 If the trading price of our Common Stock is less than the \$1.40 exercise price per share of the 2023 PIPE Warrants or the \$1.75 exercise price per share of the Placement Agent Warrants, we expect that the applicable Selling Securityholders will not exercise their Warrants.
-We could receive up to an aggregate of approximately \$3.0 million if all of the Warrants are exercised for cash, but we will only receive such proceeds if and when the Selling Securityholders exercise the Warrants may expire worthless and we may receive no proceeds from the exercise of Warrants.
+We could receive up to an aggregate of approximately \$3.0 million if all of the Warrants are exercised for cash, but we will only receive such proceeds if and when the Selling Securityholders exercise the Warrants.
+There is no guarantee the Warrants will be in the money following the time they become exercisable and prior to their expiration, and as such, the Warrants may expire worthless and we may receive no proceeds from the exercise of Warrants.
 To the extent that any of the Warrants are exercised on a "cashless basis," we will not receive any proceeds upon such exercise.
 We do not expect to rely on the cash exercise of Warrants to fund our operations.
 Instead, we intend to rely on our primary sources of cash discussed elsewhere in this prospectus to continue to support our operations.